2019 J-Term Draws 187 Students for Off-Campus Opportunities

 - “Dharma: Life, Religion, and Culture in Contemporary India,” led by Sandra Looney and Lindsay Twa (English)

 - “Leadership in Professional Nursing in Norway,” led by Pamela Schroeder (Nursing)

 - “Leadership in Professional Nursing in Ecuador,” led by Patricia Waltman (Nursing)

 - “Exceptional Children and Youth Practicum in Norway,” led by Matthew Johnson (Special Education)

 - “The Greek Connection: Culture, Mind and Body,” led by Muriel Larson and Olivia Lima (Psychology)

-- “The Uncertain European Union: BREXIT and Life After the European Union,” led by Jason Harris and William Stewart (Business Administration)
+- “The Uncertain European Union: BREXIT and Life After the European Union,” led by Jason Harris and William Swart (Business Administration, Sociology)